Scottish Women's Football League First Division

 The Scottish Women's Football League First Division (SWFL 1) was a division in the Scottish women's football pyramid between 1999 and 2019.
-The second league tier from 1999 to 2015, it was later the third tier from 2016 to 2019.
+It served as the second tier from 1999 to 2015, before becoming the third tier from 2016 until its dissolution in 2019.

-For most of its history, the First Division was a national league whose top teams won promotion to the Scottish Women's Premier League (SWPL), while the lowest were relegated to the Second Division (SWFL 2).
+For most of its history, the First Division was a national league whose top teams won promotion to the Scottish Women's Premier League (SWPL), while the lowest-placed teams were relegated to the Second Division (SWFL 2).
 Those divisions operated on the traditional autumn–spring football season calendar until 2009, when they switched to a March–November schedule.

 From 2016 to 2019, SWFL 1 was split into North and South regional divisions, with one team from each division promoted to SWPL 2.
 In the 2020 season, SWFL 1 was replaced as the third tier by the Scottish Women's Football Championship.